abraunegg/onedrive/docs/Docker.md

 # Run the OneDrive Client for Linux under Docker
 This client can be run as a Docker container, with 3 available options for you to choose from:
 1. Container based on Fedora 35 - Docker Tag: latest
-2. Container based on Debian Buster - Docker Tag: buster
+2. Container based on Debian Buster - Docker Tag: debian
 3. Container based on Alpine Linux - Docker Tag: alpine

 These containers offer a simple monitoring-mode service for the OneDrive Client for Linux.